 Solution

-Use the privileged account to connect to the RDS instance and execute the following statement to clear the general query log file.
-After a period of time, you can view the storage resources occupied by the general query log file on the instance monitoring page.
+Use a privileged account to connect to the ApsaraDB RDS for MySQL instance.
+Then, run the following statement to clean the general query log file.
+After a period of time, you can check the storage usage of the general query log on the instance monitoring page.

 TRUNCATE TABLE mysql.general_log;

-Enable the SQL Explorer and Audit feature: We recommend that you use this method.
-After you enable this feature, the system automatically records and analyzes executed SQL statements.
-The data related to the feature is stored in Database Autonomy Service (DAS) and does not occupy the storage capacity of your RDS instance.
-Therefore, this feature does not affect instance performance.
-For more information, see Use the SQL Explorer and Audit feature.
+(Recommended) Enable SQL Explorer and Audit.
+The system automatically records and analyzes executed SQL statements.
+The resulting insight and audit data is stored in Database Autonomy Service (DAS).
+This method does not use the storage space of your RDS instance or affect its performance.

 SELECT * FROM mysql.general_log;